abreham-g/Telecom-Data-Analysis/README.md

     - Next,we identify the top 5 handsets per top 3 handset manufacturer
-    - we Make a short interpretation and recommendation to marketing teams ● Next we have to Aggregate per user the following information in the column ○ number of xDR sessions
+    - we Make a short interpretation and recommendation to marketing teams ● Next we have to Aggregate per user the following information in the column

-    ○ Session duration
+    -number of xDR sessions
-    ○ the total download (DL) and upload (UL) data
+    -Session duration
-    ○ the total data volume (in Bytes) during this session for each application
+    - the total download (DL) and upload (UL) data -the total data volume (in Bytes) during this session for each application